aoijs/website/src/content/docs/functions/addApplicationCommandPermissions.md

 ## Example(s)

-This will disable the slash command for everyone in the guild ( make sure to replace "ID" with the actual slash command ID ):
+This will disable the application command for everyone in the guild ( make sure to replace "ID" with the actual slash command ID ):

 ```javascript